Falaxir/nanos-world_BossVsPlayers/README.md

 Please go to the WIKI page

+# Knowed bugs

+The spectator can be buggy some times (need to click multiple times to switch player) A Spectator can spectate another spectator

 # To do

 Custom player spawn location depending on the map the server is.
+Add more error checker (ex: if json file is incorrect, ...)

 # Licence